Mr12451/SkyrimVorePP/README.md

 * `git clone https://github.com/Mr12451/SkyrimVorePP --recursive`
 * make a new empty mod in your mod manager
 * Set the SamplePluginOutputDir to your new mod in CMakePresets.json
-* manually copy `Interface` folder to your new mod
+* manually copy the contents of `Dist` folder to your new mod
 * switch build preset to ALL-WITH-AUTO-DEPLOYMENT
 * build
 * run game